markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 You can also use S.V.Bulba's PT2/PT3 player, which is available from Ed Brindley's repository, to provide a more interesting test of the sound card.

 Assemble the source code, using the RC2014 configuration (set `RC=1` at the beginning of the source).
 However, you also need to disable interrupts, by inserting the `DI` command immediately after the `ORG` directive.
-This is to work around the fact that they player makes extensive use of the IX register pair, which is also used by Minstrel 4th's built-in monitor program.
+This is to work around the fact that the player makes extensive use of the IX register pair, which is also used by Minstrel 4th's built-in monitor program.

 ## Usage